-This spinach artichoke hummus recipe is savory and creamy, with subtle spice.
+This spinach artichoke hummus dip recipe is savory and creamy, with subtle spice.
 It's loaded with healthy chickpeas, spinach, and nutritional yeast.

 Artichoke is one of the best foods ever grown, if you ask me.
 Its bold, savory flavor puts it in a food category all its own and makes this hummus downright delicious.
-Tangy and smoky with generous hunks of artichoke and spinach mixed in, this warm dip helps take the edge off of winter.[And yes, I know it’s not winter yet, but it sure feels like it.]
+Tangy and smoky with generous hunks of artichoke and spinach mixed in, this warm dip helps take the edge off of winter.

 Half of the year, I'm a hummus and ranch dip kind of person and the other half of the year, I'm all about baked, hot dips like this one.
 And if you're wondering about guacamole, well, that's a year-round thing.
 During the cold, dark cave that is winter, I'm not as inclined to reach for healthy raw vegetables and fruits to munch on.